gnosis/dx-mgn-pool/README.md

 This contract allows participants to deposit a single predefined ERC20 token (e.g. GNO) into the contract's balance.
 The contract will continuously participate with its entire balance in dutchX auctions and thus generate magnolia.
-We deploy two instances of the same contract: one allowing to deposit a token (e.g. GNO) and another one allowing to deposit another token (e.g. WETH).
+We deploy a separate instance of the same contract for each individual token: e.g. one contract to deposit GNO tokens, and one contract to deposit WETH tokens.
 The two contracts will continuously trade their deposit token against the deposit token of the other pool.

 #### Auction process